Frequently Asked Questions

 Can I use my mobile phone in New Zealand?

-Many international mobile phones will work in New Zealand although higher rates can often apply, please check with your phone/network provider before leaving home to confirm.
+Many international mobile phones will work in New Zealand although higher rates can often apply.
+Please check with your phone/network provider before leaving home to confirm if your phone will work in New Zealand.
 Alternatively, prepaid SIM cards are available to purchase when you arrive in New Zealand.
 Mobile coverage is extensive across most of the country but not available in some remote and rural areas.

 Is tipping expected?